GSA/touchpoints/docs/DEPLOYMENT.md

 ##### How code flows from feature to develop to master

+* LOCAL DEVELOPMENT
 * feature branches are pushed to https://touchpoints-dev-name-of-dev.app.cloud.gov (each Dev has their own Dev environment)
 * feature branches are submitted as Pull Requests and reviewed in GitHub
+* all commits are pushed here, to this Touchpoints code repository
+ * upon code commit, CircleCI runs automated tests
+ * upon code commit, Snyk runs automated code scans
 * When a feature branch is code reviewed and clicked-through on , it may be merged to `develop`
-* When a story is completed and ready for Acceptance, push it to Staging
+* When a story is completed and ready for Acceptance, a Developer pushes the `develop` or `feature` branch to the Staging environment
   * [ ] green (passing) master builds get deployed to [Staging](https://touchpoints-staging.app.cloud.gov) automatically via CircleCI
+* ON STAGING...
-* Product Owner accepts or rejects stories and/or features on [Staging](https://touchpoints-staging.app.cloud.gov)
+* Product Owner accepts or rejects stories and/or features on the [Staging](https://touchpoints-staging.app.cloud.gov) environment.
+* 👀 CODE REVIEW
 * When stories in `develop` are Accepted by the Product Owner on Staging, they can be merged to `master` with the Team's discretion
-* develop branch is merged to master via Pull Request
+* the `develop` branch is merged to `master` via Pull Request
+* [ ] green (passing) master builds get deployed to [Demo](https://touchpoints-demo.app.cloud.gov) automatically via CircleCI
+* ON DEMO...
+* Users can use the product and share feedback ➰ in a Demo environment
+* CREATING A RELEASE:
 * releases are tagged using semantic versioning. for example: `git tag 0.0.1`
-* [ ] green (passing) master builds get deployed to [Demo](https://touchpoints-demo.app.cloud.gov) automatically via CircleCI
+* 🚢 TO PRODUCTION!
 * green (passing) master builds can be deployed to [Production](https://touchpoints.app.cloud.gov) by coordinating with [Ryan Wold](mailto:ryan.wold@gsa.gov)

 ### Environment variables